denyncrawford/simple-multi-peer/README.md

   }
 });

-// Send data over a dataChannel to all peers Peers.send("I'm alive!!!");
+// Send data over a subDataChannel to all peers with custom events and easy to read data.

+Peers.emit("pizza", "Your pizza is ready!")

+Peers.on("pizza", (data) => {
+  Peers.emit("Thanks", {tips:"10$",stars:5});
+})

 ```

+# Changes

+  - Now logs are silent
+  - Event based API

+# To DO

+  - Broacasting methods
+  - Complete Rewrite
+  - State management plugin.

 # License